2018 African Nations Championship final

-The 2018 African Nations Championship Final was a football match to determine the winners of the CHAN 2018 tournament and took place on 4 February 2018 at the Stade Mohammed V in Casablanca, Morocco and it was contested by Morocco the host nation and Nigeria.
+The 2018 African Nations Championship final was a football match to determine the winners of the CHAN 2018 tournament and took place on 4 February 2018 at the Stade Mohammed V in Casablanca, Morocco and it was contested by Morocco the host nation and Nigeria.
 This was the first time since tournament was introduced in 2009 that a host nation reached the final.

 Before this match the two teams met in the 2014 CHAN tournament at the quarter-finals stage, which Nigeria won 4–3 after extra time.

-Morocco won the match 4–0, winning the title for the first time and becoming the first team representing the host nation to lift the trophy.
+Morocco won the match 4–0, winning the title for the first time and becoming the first and only team to win the tournament on home soil.